CareOregon: Operations

 Working largely with federally qualified health centers (FQHCs), including county health departments, migrant health clinics and other entities, CareOregon emphasizes primary and preventive care for its child and adult members.
 It is certified by the state Office of Medical Assistance Programs (OMAP).

 As of 2020 and the Oregon Health Authority’s revised 5-year Medicaid contracts, CareOregon also manages behavioral health (previously handled by county health departments), oral health, and non-emergency medical transportation (NEMT) benefits for Health Share of Oregon clients in the Portland tri-county area.

 Members

-As of January 2024, CareOregon administered various managed health care services and broader support to more than 500,000 Oregonians in locally focused coordinated care organizations and its Medicare Advantage plan.
+As of January 2026, CareOregon administered various managed health care services and broader support to about 500,000 Oregonians in locally focused coordinated care organizations and its Medicare Advantage plan.

-Statewide, enrollment in Oregon Health Plan as of December 2023 was more than 1.5 million, meaning CareOregon and its subsidiaries serve roughly one third of Oregon Health Plan clients in some combination of medical, dental and behavioral health care, or non-emergency medical transportation services.
+Statewide, enrollment in Oregon Health Plan as of December 2023 was more than 1.5 million.

 History

 The nonprofit group health plan was founded “in 1993 by three safety-net providers – Multnomah County Health Department, the Oregon Primary Care Association, and [then-] Oregon Health Sciences University – shortly before Oregon received a Medicaid waiver that enabled the state to expand the number of low-income residents it covered.”
 After months of planning, CareOregon began operations with 10,000 clients on Feb.
 1, 1994, the same day the Medicaid portion of the Oregon Health Plan enrolled its first Medicaid members.

 The timing was intentional.
 CareOregon was formed with the stated purpose of being a committed, stabilizing force for the Oregon Health Plan, an experiment in health care reform.
 From its start, CareOregon viewed “managed care” unconventionally, focusing on managing its complex members to improved health, while also functioning as a payor.